 When it comes to green cleaning, I usually make my own products and have tons of DIY Cleaning recipes that are easy, cheap and effective!
 But in a pinch, I do rely on storebought cleaning products and try to find those that are as eco-friendly, natural and effective as possible.

-To wit, here are the products that are currently part of my green cleaning routine, as of July 2018.
+Alright, if neither of those are for you, or you’re looking for a specific product, here are the non-toxic products that are currently part of my green cleaning routine, as of February 2019.

 TABLE OF CONTENTS

 Glass + Window Spray: DIY Glass Cleaner

 Dusting Spray: DIY Dust + Furniture Polish Cleaner

 Hand Sanitizer Spray: Cleanwell

 Steam Mop: Light’n’Easy 5-In-1 Electric Floor Mop–it’s a Floor Steam Cleaner, Handheld Garment Steamer, Carpet Cleaner, and Window Cleaner!

 Vacuum: You know you’re old when you get so excited about a vacuum.
 But the Shark Rotator TruePet Upright Corded Bagless Vacuum is truly amazing and gets up pet hair around the house like nobody’s business!